WSE Teaching Policies and Guidelines

 - Textbooks: Where a textbooks or other published sources are required and followed by the instructor, these should be supplemented by a guide that clearly communicates the content covered in each class session, where it can be found in the texts, and its relative importance.

 To help address concerns about student attendance at in-person class sessions, at the Committee’s recommendation the Dean’s office requests that all faculty incorporate best practices for in-person engagement into their classes.
 The appendix to this document lists established best practices for creating an engaging classroom experience.
-If instructors need support creating any of the alternative formats or assistance implementing teaching strategies, please contact the Center for Learning Design & Technology.
+If instructors need support creating any of the alternative formats or assistance implementing teaching strategies, please contact the Center for Media and Technology Solutions.

-There will be a two-day Fall break from October 17-18, 2024.
+There will be a two-day fall break Thursday and Friday, October 16-17, 2025 and a week-long Thanksgiving break Nov 24-28, 2025.
 We ask that you consider not assigning your students work that must be completed during the break periods.
-The last day of classes for standard semester courses will be December 6, 2024.
+The last day of classes for standard semester courses will be Friday, December 5, 2025.

 Canvas and the Canvas Gradebook